 My own family.

-IN THE FALLOUT OF MONTANA’S DESSIMATED ECONOMY, our family moved to Wisconsin in hopes of a better life – not unlike those in developing countries compelled to uproot to big cities for better jobs.
+In the fallout of Montana’s dessimated agricultural economy, our family moved to Wisconsin in hopes of a better life – not unlike those in developing countries compelled to uproot to big cities for better jobs.

-At age 17 I was chosen as a high school exchange student to a small town in Turkey, headed by a doctor and midwife.
-Sadly, during my stay my Turkish exchange mother–secretly mentally ill for years– had a complete breakdown.
+At age 17, I was chosen as a high school exchange student to a small town in Turkey, headed by a doctor and midwife.
+Sadly, during my stay my Turkish exchange mother – secretly mentally ill for years – had a complete breakdown.
 She was hospitalized, then cared for by our family, including me.
 Through my Turkish mother I witnessed the devastating effects of profound mental illness, along with its stigma in Turkish culture.